Griiimon/Pseudo-Sandboxed-GDScript/README.md

 - [ ] Static variables
 - [ ] Attach VirtualScript to nodes
 - [ ] Access Scene Tree from VirtualScript
+- [ ] Make VirtualScript and sub classes 'Resource' so its current state can be saved easily